sdgis-edu-tud/fair-data-publication-groupd/README.md

 # 3. FILE OVERVIEW
-There are two versions of this dataset.
+There is one version of this dataset.

 ## 3.1 File List